cosmos/cosmos-sdk/docs/spec/auth/state.md

 since account balances must also be fetched to pay fees, account structs also store the balance of a user as `sdk.Coins`.

-Accounts are exposed internally as an interface, and stored internally as either a base account or vesting account.
+Accounts are exposed externally as an interface, and stored internally as either a base account or vesting account.
 Module clients wishing to add more account types may do so.